 It’s no secret the emergence of COVID in 2020 has had a lasting effect on all of us.
 From the individual to the world’s largest corporation, the pandemic forced us to change the way we do things.
 And it was hard.
 And some of things will never go back to the way they were before.
 But that’s not always a bad thing, and the rapid expansion of hybrid work models necessitated by the lockdowns is one of those things.

 The mandatory lockdowns of 2020 hit many sectors in commercial real estate hard, and office properties took one of the hardest blows, because working from home was mandatory for several months.
-As a result, while the commercial property market, and the economy at-large, continue to recover, office buildings and other professional work spaces are undergoing significant transformations to accommodate and anticipate the new normal: hybrid work.
+As a result, while the commercial property market, and the economy at-large, continue to recover, office buildings and other professional work spaces are undergoing significant transformations and even growth in some areas, to accommodate and anticipate the new normal: hybrid work.

 The Old & New of the Hybrid Work Culture

 It’s not like hybrid work just came onto the scene; we’ve been headed this way for 20 or so years.
 But the rapid advancement of remote-communication and network-sharing technologies, coupled with COVID, took hybrid work from something maybe one or two of your friends did to something a big portion of the working population is doing now.
 And it happened almost overnight.

 Now we’re in a space where common workplace culture includes at least a little work-from-home time.
 Employers like it because they can offload office space and reduce overhead.
 Employees like it because they’ve got the option of doing their work in privacy in the comfort of their PJs, and hours also tend to be more flexible.
 The impact on the real estate market is undeniable with people moving across the country to developing new houses or even apartment buildings.